hydrusnetwork/hydrus/docs/getting_started_files.md

 ## What Hydrus is for

 The hydrus client's workflows are not designed for half-finished files that you are still working on.
 Think of it as a giant archive for everything excellent you have decided to store away.
 It lets you find and remember these things quickly.

+Similarly, hydrus does not expect its files to ever change!
+Do not go into the `client_files` folder and edit files in-place.
+The file storage is strictly read-only, and if you violate that, hydrus will eventually notice and assume it was hard drive damage.
+If you want to transform files, you should export them, edit them, and re-import them.

 In general, Hydrus is good for individual files like you commonly find on imageboards or boorus.
 Although advanced users can cobble together some page-tag-based solutions, it is not yet great for multi-file media like comics and definitely not as a typical playlist-based music player.